xuejmnet/easy-query-doc/src/en/practice/README.md

 ---
-title: Practical Guide
+title: Practice
 order: 40
 ---

-# Practical Guide
+# Practice
-`easy-query` practical guide will try to bring you the design patterns we use in actual development process, and provide more solutions.
+The `easy-query` practice section will bring you the design types we adopt in the actual development process as much as possible, and provide you with more solutions.